rchillyard/Comparer/README.md

 * comparerTry: Comparer[Try[T]]
 * comparerEither: Comparer[Either[_,T]]

-So, if your case class happens to include iterables (sequences or lists), optional, try or either types, you can still use one of the _comparerN_ methods and the types will be handled.
+So, if your case class happens to include an iterable (sequence or list), array, optional, try or "either" types, you can still use one of the _comparerN_ methods and the types will be handled.
 The _comparerN_ methods are implemented up through _N_ = 10.